topseli/PyCalc/README.md

-# PyCalc - A simple calculator wity pyqt
+# PyCalc - A simple calculator with pyqt

 ## Requirements